 Is Salt Really Bad For Dogs?

-Salt can be bad for dogs, but it can also be good for them; before gauging when it would be good or bad for your pooch.
-Most of us know salt as a universal food seasoning, but what is salt?
-Salt is a natural crystalline mineral made of a chemical compound, sodium chloride (NaCl).
-Salt is produced by evaporating seawater or by mining rock salt deposits.
-Aside from its use on food, salt is also being utilized in food preservation, cleaning, de-icing, and even in other non-dietary industries.
+Salt can be both good and bad for dogs.
+Most of us know salt as a common food seasoning, but what is it?
+Salt is a natural crystalline mineral made of a chemical compound called sodium chloride (NaCl).
+Salt is created by evaporating seawater or by mining rock salt deposits.
+Also, salt is used in food preservation, cleaning, de-icing, and even in other non-dietary industries.

 Salt is a good source of sodium.
 Table salt, for example, contains 40% sodium.
 Sodium is an essential element in maintaining fluid balance in the body.
 It’s an electrolyte that regulates the water content of the organs.
 Dogs’ bodies are similar to that of humans in terms of the need for electrolytes.
 Therefore, dogs need sodium to maintain a healthy electrolyte balance.
 So, does that mean dogs can eat salt?
-Yes, but in moderation, as there is a specific limit so as not to damage their organs.
+Yes, dogs can eat salt, but it’s crucial to do so in moderation to prevent harm to their organs.

 Most dog foods and treats already have sodium because it is essential to their diet.
 So, if you share your potato crisps with your pooch, they will get more salt than their body needs.
 So, you may ask, how much salt can a dog have?
 The healthy amount of salt in your dog’s food should be 0.25g to 1.5g per 100g of food.
 This level benefits your dog’s bodily functions, however, anything over that can already be bad for dogs.